-We developed an experimental information retrieval system, called IRON (Information Retrieval ON), which has been used for the first time at the CLEF 2002 evaluation campaign; IRON has been completely re-engineered for CLEF 2003 and it has been further expanded for CLEF 2004 to support different character sets and to include the proposed approach for news thread identification.
+We ran a set of experiments in both the monolingual and bilingual tracks using a prototype system that has been developed in our research group.
+The experimental information retrieval system, called IRON (Information Retrieval ON) was used for the first time in the CLEF 2002 evaluation campaign; it was completely re-engineered for CLEF 2003, and has been further expanded for CLEF 2004 to support different character sets and to include the proposed approach for news thread identification.